NMIS-D3M-colab/colab/README.md

-# df
+# NMIS Digital Factory
-Main public Digital Factory page.
+Public GitHub page for Digital Factory research and development into smart factory systems for manufacturing.